dontKnew/cheatsheet/javascript/next-js.md

     )
   }```

-- Use Server & Clinet Component together
+- __Use Server & Clinet Component together__
   - create external client component with top line "user client" and import to server component, it will work!
+- Fore more information <a href="https://nextjs.org/docs/app/building-your-application/rendering/composition-patterns"> click here </a>

 ## 11. CSS
 - __moudle css__  specific css code for componnent & useful when project to big